unrealwork/axibase-charts-vscode/server/src/descriptions.md

 ## caption

+Text displayed on top of the gauge.<br> Caption can be split into multiple lines.<br>HTML markup is supported.

 ## captionstyle

+CSS style applied to caption.

 ## case

+Define case for column headers.

 ## centralizecolumns

+Position columns between ticks instead of directly above ticks.

 ## centralizeticks

+Position time and date markers between instead of under ticks.

 ## changefield

+Widget setting changed upon drop-down list selection.
+To update the widget subsection setting, use `{section-name}.{setting-name}` syntax.
+For example, `series.entity` or `keys.mq_manager_name`.

 ## circle

+Displays background circle.

 ## class

+Apply Unix style with black background.

 ## collapsible

 ## color

+Assign a color to the series.

 ## colorrange

+Color palette automatically assigned to threshold ranges.

 ## colors

+Redefine default palette.<br>Table, Console, Property, Text, and Page widgets do not support this setting.<br>Default palette is defined by the array `window.defaultColors`.

 ## contextheight

+Define the height of the context graph.
+Used to adjust the displayed timespan.<br>`0` by default for the widget in the main window.<br>`70` by default for the widget in the dialog window.

 ## contextpath